-Sweden Country Guide
+Sweden Expat Health Insurance Guide

 Sweden represents an ideal expat destination.
 For one thing while major cities such as Stockholm can be crowded in rush hour, you’re never far from the wilderness.
 As the EU’s third largest country you’ll find that Sweden boasts a very low population density.
 Indeed, vast swathes of the country are filled with mountains, forests and wildlife, making it the perfect country for outdoor pursuits.

 Sweden is also a wealthy nation, benefitting from the 8th highest per-capita income in the world.
 Relatively high levels of taxation means plenty of money churning into public services.
 As a result, whether it’s the rail system, schooling or healthcare you’ll find the country to be uniformly clean, efficient and punctual.
 This can make living here a truly pleasurable experience.

 Lastly Sweden is a very politically-stable country, with a strong history of human rights and equality.
 They have an official policy of neutrality and actively welcome immigrants and expats alike.
 At the time of writing, Sweden has accepted more political refugees than any other European country.